Smarter Work HQ

 Strengths

-• Free starter tier includes unlimited contacts and basic CRM—no credit card required to test
+• Free tier includes unlimited contacts, basic email, and deal tracking—no credit card required to start

 Weaknesses